raspberrypilearning/relax-stretch/en/step_4.md

 ## Exercise 1

-Time to start coding a relaxing, breathing exercise using different sprite costumes.
+It is time to start coding a relaxing, breathing exercise using different sprite costumes.

 --- task ---